 This trick is a little risky (and potentially messy), so ensure you have a tightly fitting lid before attempting.
 Ok, ready?
 Flip your partially melted pint upside down before refreezing.
 This causes the melted ice cream to drip onto the lid where it has less chance of ruining the still-cold portion.

 6. Eat It All!

 No matter how dedicated you are to the tips mentioned above, prolonged freezer storage will slowly ruin even the best ice cream.
 Therefore, the surefire solution is to eat it all in one sitting!
 If needed, finding a friend to help you with a pint of Ben & Jerry’s shouldn’t be an issue.

-And there you have it — more info than you ever bargained for about an issue that’s plaguing your pint stash.
+And there you have it — more info than you ever bargained for about preventing freezer burn and protecting your pint stash.
 Now go check your freezer’s temperature already!